-As part of this series, Rattle publishes a poem "written within the last week about a public event that occurred within the last week."
-They respond to all submissions within two days and the poem is published online.
+As part of this series Rattle publishes a poem "written within the last week about a public event that occurred within the last week."
+They respond to all submissions within two days and the poem is published online by the end of the week.